-- (1) REASONABLE INFERENCES.
-If the facts of the case can lead to more than one inference or the law can reasonably be interpreted in more than one way, the attorneys may argue the inferences, conclusions and interpretations most favorable to their client(s); however, - (2) NO MISREPRESENTATION.
+- (1) INFERENCES BY ATTORNEYS.
+If the facts of the case can lead to more than one permissible inference (as defined by Rules 7.21(4)(c)(ii)) or the law can reasonably be interpreted in more than one way, the attorneys may argue the inferences, conclusions and interpretations most favorable to their client(s); however, - (2) NO MISREPRESENTATION.
 Student attorneys shall refrain from all offensive behavior, shall not attempt to circumvent any rule, nor commit any dishonesty, deceit, or misrepresentation, nor engage in any conduct that is unfair or prejudicial to the administration of justice.